Asian community reeling after Lunar New Year shooting

 “It’s supposed to be families gathering together to enjoy and to just have some time to get together,” she said.
 “So many innocent victims.”

-The suspect was described as an Asian male.
-Investigators believe he shot up the Star Ballroom Dance Studio, killing 10 people, said Los Angeles County Sheriff Robert Luna.
+Investigators said the gunman shot up the Star Ballroom Dance Studio, killing 10 people, Luna said.
 Then 20 to 30 minutes later, he entered the Lai Lai Ballroom in nearby Alhambra, before people there wrestled the weapon away from him and he fled, Luna said.

 “When something like this happens – and I never thought it would happen in our community – it’s very hard to process,” said Sanchez, who teaches in the city’s schools.
 “There’s so much grief.”